niveklabs/tfwriter/hcp/r/hcp_consul_cluster.md

   default     = null
 }

+variable "size" {
+  description = "(optional) - The t-shirt size representation of each server VM that this Consul cluster is provisioned with.
+Valid option for development tier - `x_small`.
+Valid options for other tiers - `small`, `medium`, `large`." type        = string default     = null
+}

 variable "tier" {
   description = "(required) - The tier that the HCP Consul cluster will be provisioned as.
-Only 'development' and 'standard' are available at this time." type        = string
+Only `development` and `standard` are available at this time." type        = string
 }